stephenhaunts/ProfanityDetector/README.md

 * Replacing the Profanitiy List
 * Frequently Asked Questions

+# Release notes

+0.1.5 : Update API to remove references to a white list and instead rename it to an allow list.
+If you install this newget package you will need to update the method class references for the white list.
+No functionality has changed.

+0.1.4 : Fixed issues #5 and #6

 # Using the Library via Nuget

 If you do not wish to download or clone this repository, then you can consume the profanity detector via [Nuget](https://www.nuget.org/packages/Profanity.Detector/).

-To install via the package manager use the command (assuming version 0.1.4 of the library)
+To install via the package manager use the command (assuming version 0.1.5 of the library)

-Install-Package Profanity.Detector -Version 0.1.4
+Install-Package Profanity.Detector -Version 0.1.5

 Or via the command line

-dotnet add package Profanity.Detector --version 0.1.4
+dotnet add package Profanity.Detector --version 0.1.5

 # Example Usage